Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Jingisukan Yakiniku

-Another local specialty that you must try in Hokkaido is Jingisukan Yakiniku (ジンギスカン, "Genghis Khan" Yakiniku).
-It is a grilled lamb meat dish prepared on a convex metal griddle or another type of grill.
-The dish is often grilled with soybean sprouts, mushrooms, onions, and peppers and served with a sauce made from soy sauce or sake.
-It is tasty, but due to the lamb meat, it is very hearty and was a bit too greasy for me.
-Nevertheless, I would recommend trying it if you are in Hokkaido.
+Another local specialty you absolutely have to try in Hokkaido is Jingisukan Yakiniku (ジンギスカン, "Genghis Khan" Yakiniku).
+This is a grilled mutton dish prepared on a convex metal pan or other type of grill.
+The dish is often grilled together with bean sprouts, mushrooms, onions, and peppers, served with a sauce based on soy sauce or sake.
+It's delicious, but because of the mutton it’s very hearty—and it was a bit too fatty for me.
+Still, I recommend trying it when on Hokkaido.

-When it is cold and unpleasant outside, ramen (noodle soup) is especially comforting.
-During our trip, we tried a restaurant (らーめん吉山商店 狸小路店) that, in my opinion, served some of the best ramen I've had so far!
-The soup was not too salty, which is often a problem in my eyes.
-However, the soup base was very smoky, and the meat was super tender.
-The bamboo shoots were also noticeably fresher than in other standard ramen restaurants.
-The price for this very good quality was, however, reasonably affordable - as almost always in Japan.
-You just need to know the right places.
+When it's cold and unpleasant outside, ramen (noodle soup) is especially comforting.
+During our trip, we tried a restaurant (らーめん吉山商店 狸小路店) which, in my opinion, served some of the best ramen I've had!
+The soup wasn't too salty (often a problem in my opinion).
+The broth was very smoky, and the meat was super tender.
+The bamboo shoots were also much fresher than in other standard ramen restaurants.
+For this very good quality, the price was fairly average—as is almost always the case in Japan.
+You just have to know the right places.

 Google Maps: https://maps.app.goo.gl/Tr2o8ZGV2MhBZSoz9?g_st=ic

-If you are looking for a very good izakaya in Sapporo, I recommend the izakaya "rukku & uohei" .
-This restaurant, in the typical "izakaya" style, is located in the heart of Sapporo and we really ate very well here.
-You will find more about the dishes we had there in the next sections.
+If you’re looking for a really good izakaya in Sapporo, I recommend the izakaya "rukku & uohei" .
+This restaurant in the typical izakaya style is right in the middle of Sapporo, and we ate very well here.
+More about the dishes we had there in the next sections.

 Kaisendon

-Another culinary highlight in Hokkaido was kaisendon - a sashimi donburi with super fresh fish on soft, fluffy rice.
-Our kaisendon consisted of various local fish varieties, shrimp, and salmon roe - all, of course, raw.
-The fish on the island tastes especially fresh, and Hokkaido is famous for its incredibly excellent quality!
-So you definitely should not miss trying a fish dish here.
-I especially highly recommend the sashimi dishes!
+Another culinary highlight on Hokkaido was kaisendon – a sashimi donburi with super fresh fish on soft, fluffy rice.
+Our kaisendon consisted of several local fish varieties, shrimp, and salmon roe—all, of course, raw.
+The fish tastes especially fresh on the island, and Hokkaido is famous for its incredible quality!
+So you shouldn't miss trying a fish dish here.
+I especially recommend the sashimi dishes!

 Google Maps: https://maps.app.goo.gl/RnBqN2iEyVPUnSXf9

-The Izakaya "rukku & uohei" serves very good kaisendon
+The izakaya "rukku & uohei" serves excellent kaisendon

 Another dish we had at the izakaya "rukku & uohei" was salmon nabe .
-This is a stew that warms you up on particularly cold days and is served with salmon and vegetables.
-The fish in the stew is cooked on a small stove top right before your eyes.
-It is the perfect meal for the cold season and a true culinary highlight!
+This is a hot pot that’s especially warming on cold days and is served with salmon and vegetables.
+The fish in the stew is cooked right in front of you on a small hot plate.
+It's the perfect meal in the cold season and a real culinary highlight!

 Google Maps: https://maps.app.goo.gl/RnBqN2iEyVPUnSXf9